supermastergui/vacs/vacs-client/docs/config/stations.md

 -   Leave `include` empty to see everything (filtered only by `exclude`)
 -   Remember that `exclude` always wins over `include`
 -   Use `aliases` to customize display names, but keep in mind that your filter patterns must match the **original** callsigns
+-   Use the `frequencies` option to toggle display of frequencies on your DA keys
 -   You can switch between profiles in the UI without restarting the application